Here’s How Every State in America Got Its Name

 New Jersey: Two namesakes in one

-The name comes from the English Channel island of Jersey in honor of Sir George Carteret (one of the two men to whom the land of New Jersey was originally given).
+The name comes from the English Channel island of Jersey, in honor of Sir George Carteret (one of the two men to whom the land of New Jersey was originally given).
 And Sir Carteret?
 He’s the namesake of the township called Carteret—in New Jersey.
-Although the state is known for its industry, its “Garden State” nickname is well-deserved: New Jersey is a leading producer of cranberries, blueberries, and tomatoes.
+Although the state is known for its industry, its “Garden State” nickname is well-deserved: New Jersey is a leading producer of blueberries, cranberries, peaches, tomatoes, bell peppers, eggplant, cucumbers, spinach and squash.

 31 / 50